Urban culture

-Politics and Social Trends For Urban Areas
+Politics and social trends

 Political

 In most of the Western world, urban areas tend to be politically to the left of suburban and rural areas.
-There has always been a huge difference in political views between these areas for a variety of reasons.
-A 2018 survey done by the Pew Research Center shows that people who live in an urban area will most likely have political views that clash with someone who lives in a suburban or rural area.
-An example of this is how people in this survey felt about former U.S. president Donald Trump.
+There has always been a large difference in political views between these areas for a variety of reasons.
+A 2018 survey undertaken by the Pew Research Center shows that people who live in an urban area will most likely have political views that clash with someone who lives in a suburban or rural area.
+An example of this is how people in this survey felt about U.S. president Donald Trump.
 Sixty two percent of people had negative feelings on the president in urban areas, this number drops quite a bit when you look at suburban areas as only fifty one percent of people disliked the way the president ran things.
 This number hits its lowest when you look at rural areas as forty percent of people were negative on Trump with the rest being either neutral or positive.
 This divide on political subjects continues for the rest of the survey with urban areas preferring more progressive changes while suburban and rural areas want to hang on to traditions.
 The reason for why there is such a difference in opinion between these areas is a question that still doesn't have a solid answer.
-Although that hasn't stopped many people from trying to find one, this includes Cornell University professor Suzanne Mettler who wrote a full article going over possible reasons for why there is such a difference between urban and rural voters.
+Although that has not stopped many people from trying to find one, this includes Cornell University professor Suzanne Mettler, who wrote a full article going over possible reasons for why there is such a difference between urban and rural voters.
 One reason Mettler came up with was the increase in the amount of jobs as she wrote "For decades the U.S. has experienced deindustrialization and various other changes in jobs and the economy, and rural areas have really suffered.
 Urban areas have adapted more effectively and created new jobs in technology, the service sector, and the knowledge economy.
 We think that economic deterioration has perhaps led to more resentment and grievance-style politics, but we’re still trying to understand that."
 Overall the difference in opinion between areas will always exist for a variety of reasons from education, to economic setting, and even to parental guidance.